With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreCommunity Connections Admin Facility is a mental health facility in Ketchikan Gateway, AK, located at 721 Stedman Street, 99901.
-Community Connections Admin Facility provides outpatient treatment and telemedicine/telehealth.
-Community Connections Admin Facility provides activity therapy, couples/family therapy and cognitive behavioral therapy to young adults and children / adolescents.
+Learn MoreCommunity Connections Admin Facility is one of mental health facilities in Ketchikan Gateway, Alaska, located at 721 Stedman Street, 99901 zip code.
+Community Connections Admin Facility provides telemedicine/telehealth and outpatient treatment.
+Community Connections Admin Facility provides activity therapy, couples/family therapy and psychotropic medication to children / adolescents and young adults.
 Community Connections Admin Facility also supports children/adolescents with serious emotional disturbance.
-Some other services available at Community Connections Admin Facility include psychosocial rehabilitation services, family psychoeducation and case management.
+Additional services provided at Community Connections Admin Facility include case management, psychosocial rehabilitation services and therapeutic foster care.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.